 Sometimes, after a cold, babies become intolerant to lactose for a limited time period and get diarrhea.
 I guess this could be a reason for your doctor’s recommendation to switch to lactose-free formula.
 You will have to continue with that for a couple of weeks to see if it makes a difference.

-A stomach bug, (bacteria or a viral infection) is of course a common reason for diarrhea in both children and adults.
+A stomach bug (bacteria or a viral infection) is a common reason for diarrhea in children and adults.
 Most stomach bugs also come with vomiting, but not always.

-A common viral infection for babies younger than 2 years old is the Rotavirus – unless your baby has received vaccination?
+A common viral infection for babies younger than two years old is the Rotavirus – unless your baby has received the vaccination.